Knotx/knotx-fragments-chrome-extension/README.md

   <img src="assets/images/preview.gif" alt="Knot.x Fragments Chrome Extension"/>
 </p>

-It is a bridge between the problem space (domain) and the space of solutions.
+It is a bridge between the business logic (domain) and the solution.
 Domain experts can easily verify the implementation of business logic, define new scenarios and deal with network problems (defining fallbacks) gradually.
 Developers and QAs can easily learn business logic, verify API responses/delays, and check page rendering performance issues.